 Cons of the traditional receptionist model:

 A skilled receptionist can add plenty of benefits to an organization, including serving as a call transferer.
 But at an average salary of more than $27,000 per year plus insurance and time off, those benefits don’t come cheaply.
-In addition, as a business owner, you likely need to invest your dollars in getting help with sales, marketing, product development, financial management, or even custodial services more than you need to spend money on a receptionist.
+In addition, as a business owner, you likely need to invest your money in getting help with sales, marketing, product development, financial management, or even custodial services more than you need to spend money on a receptionist.

 Use the Star Code Option

 A star code lets you send calls from a landline to a cell phone automatically.
-A specific code, usually *72, activates a call forwarding feature that sends the caller directly to the number you told the system.
+A specific code, usually *72, activates a call forwarding feature that sends the caller directly to the number you gave the system.
 You can even activate call forwarding remotely if you need to.

 Pros of the star code option model: